viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 {{% /tab %}}
 {{% tab name="Go"%}}

-Open <file>color_filter.go</file> and write a conditional statement inside your filter function that includes the error message `data.ErrNoCaptureToStore`:
+Open <file>color_filter.go</file> and write a conditional statement inside of your filter function that includes the error message `data.ErrNoCaptureToStore`:

 ```go {class="line-numbers linkable-line-numbers"}
 if len(detections) == 0 {